Dwayne Johnson: Feud with John Cena (2011–2013)

 On July 23, at Raw 1000, the Rock announced he would wrestle for the WWE Championship at the Royal Rumble pay-per-view.
 During the show, he encountered then-reigning WWE Champion CM Punk, Daniel Bryan, and John Cena, all of whom expressed a desire to face him.
 The Rock later saved Cena from an assault by Big Show, only to be laid out by CM Punk.
 On the January 7, 2013, episode of Raw, the Rock returned to confront his Royal Rumble opponent CM Punk.
 On January 11, he made his first SmackDown appearance in ten years, getting into an altercation with Team Rhodes Scholars, resulting in him delivering a Rock Bottom to Damien Sandow and a People's Elbow to Cody Rhodes.
 The Rock closed out the 20th-anniversary episode of Raw, on January 14, with one of his "Rock Concerts", leading to a brawl with CM Punk.
 The following week on Raw, the Rock was attacked by The Shield.
 Vince McMahon then asserted that if The Shield attacked the Rock in his title match with CM Punk, Punk would be stripped of the WWE Championship.

 On January 27, at the Royal Rumble, CM Punk would seemingly defeat the Rock after the arena lights went out and someone attacked the Rock.
 Vince McMahon then came out and was about to strip Punk of the championship, however, at the Rock's request, he instead restarted the match.
 This culminated in the Rock defeating Punk to win his eighth WWE Championship.
 Punk received a title rematch with the Rock, at Elimination Chamber on February 17, 2013, with the added stipulation that if the Rock was disqualified or counted out, he would still lose the WWE Championship.
-The Rock would pin Punk to retain the championship.
+The Rock would pin Punk to defeat him and retain the championship.
 The following night on Raw, the Rock unveiled a new WWE Championship design, with a different center plate and removable customizable side-plates which had his "Brahma Bull" logo.
 The Rock then resumed his rivalry with John Cena, who won that year's Royal Rumble to set up a rematch of the previous WrestleMania match between the two at WrestleMania 29, only this time with the WWE Championship on the line.

-On April 7, at WrestleMania 29, Rock lost the WWE Championship to Cena, ending his reign at 70 days.
-Despite being advertised for Raw after WrestleMania, where it was stated that the Rock was still entitled a rematch for the WWE Championship, The Rock did not appear because of a legitimate injury sustained during his match with Cena, in which his abdominal and adductor tendons tore from his pelvis.
+On April 7, at WrestleMania 29, the Rock lost the WWE Championship to Cena, ending his reign at 70 days.
+Despite being advertised for Raw after WrestleMania, where it was stated that the Rock was still entitled a rematch for the WWE Championship, The Rock did not appear because of a real injury sustained during his match with Cena, in which his abdominal and adductor tendons tore from his pelvis.
 Johnson underwent surgery on April 23 to reattach the torn tendons.
+Post surgery, it made his abdomen look far less muscular than the rest of his body, notably his arms.